cbeck88/conf-rs/REFERENCE_derive_conf.md

 *  <a name="parameter-aliases"></a> `aliases` (string array argument)

-   Specifies alternate long switches that should be an alias for this parmeter.
+   Specifies alternate long switches that should be an alias for this parameter.
    This corresponds to [`clap::Arg::visible_aliases`](https://docs.rs/clap/latest/clap/struct.Arg.html#method.visible_aliases)

    example: `#[arg(aliases=["old-param-name", "older-param-name"])]`